turingschool-examples/frontend-mod-1-prework/section2/README.md

 The **number one mistake** people encounter when writing conditional statements is the difference between `=` and `===`.

-- `=` is an assignment.
+* `=` is an assignment.
 It means "take the value on the right side and store it into whatever is on the left side" – it’s telling, not asking.

-- `===` is a question.
+* `===` is a question.
 It means "is the value on the right the exact same as the value on the left?" – it’s asking, not telling.

 > 👨🏽‍💻PAUSE here, and complete the exercises in `decision-making.js` and `if-statements.js`

 ## Part C Functions

-📒Read page 88, and pages 90 through 93 from the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.
+📒Read page 88 and pages 90-93 from the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.

 🎬[Watch this video](https://www.youtube.com/watch?v=N8ap4k_1QEQ) on functions.

 If you'd like another source, read [this blog post](https://medium.com/javascript-in-plain-english/introduction-to-javascript-functions-a0a1687f2318#:~:text=Introduction%20to%20Functions,to%20'run'%20in%20JavaScript) (stop after the section on Arguments).

 Lastly, [Codecamdemy also has a good intro on JavaScript functions](https://www.codecademy.com/courses/introduction-to-javascript/lessons/functions) in their free account plan.
-Completing this is optional!
+Completing this is _optional_!

 > 👨🏽‍💻PAUSE here, and complete the exercises in `functions.js`

 ## Exercises

 At this point, you should have worked through all files in the `exercises` directory.
 Confirm that you have before moving on.

+## Vocabulary

+Look back at that special spot in your notebook for vocabulary.
+Hopefully you updated it with definitions, diagrams, and code samples as you went through this section.
+If not, do so now.
+This will be part of this sections deliverables.

 ## Relections